-When a written complaint of harassment or sexual misconduct has been brought to the Dean of Faculty, the Dean will request that the Chair of the Harassment and Sexual Misconduct Board (HSMB) initiate an investigation following HSMB procedures.
+When a written complaint of harassment or sexual misconduct has been brought to the Dean of Faculty, the Dean will request that the Chair of the Harassment and Sexual Misconduct Board (HSMB) initiate an investigation following HSMB Procedures and employing a preponderance of the evidence standard.
 If the HSMRP determines that the Harassment and Sexual Misconduct policies have been violated, the HSMRP will recommend a sanction to the Dean of the Faculty based on the nature of the violation and available precedent.
 The Dean shall contact the parties involved to notify them of the outcome of the investigation.